Important information about motorcycles

 Showing proof of insurance

-Your company sends you a proof-of-insurance card when you start or renew your auto or motorcycle policy.
+Your insurance company sends you a proof-of-insurance card when you start or renew your auto or motorcycle policy.
 The card shows that either you or your vehicle/motorcycle are covered by liability insurance.
 Remember, if you're stopped by a law enforcement officer, you must show proof that you have auto/motorcycle insurance.
-If you don't have proof, he or she will give you a ticket (traffic violation).
+If you don't have proof, they'll give you a ticket (traffic violation).

 Exceptions to the law

 This law does not apply to the following registered vehicles:

 - Motor scooters (leg.wa.gov) and mopeds (leg.wa.gov)

 - Specially licensed horseless carriage vehicles (leg.wa.gov) over 40 years old

 - State or publicly-owned vehicles (leg.wa.gov)